- Federal Cuts to Health Care

 - Incentive bonuses

-- Colorado hospitals gave $2.8B of subsidy and support to provide health care services for Medicare and Medicaid patients throughout the state in 2021, a 28 percent increase over the last 5 years.
+- Colorado hospitals gave $3.7B of subsidy and support to provide health care services for Medicare and Medicaid patients throughout the state, a 58% increase over the last six years.

-- Colorado hospitals have supported Medicaid coverage and expansion for an additional 668,000 Coloradans, a 34 percent increase from 2020.
+- Colorado hospitals have supported Medicaid coverage and expansion for an additional 483K Coloradans.